papierkorp/thm_absolutebeginner_documentation/Readme.md

-This is a Documentation for the Complete Beginner Path from https://tryhackme.com/paths
+This is my Documentation for the Complete Beginner Path from https://tryhackme.com/paths

 The Files are written in MarkDown Language for use with https://obsidian.md/